expo-dev/expositor/readme.md

 ## Releases

-If you know the microarchitecture of your processor, try using a binary from the appropriate `specific/` directory of a release archive.[^2][^3] If you don't know the microarchitecture of your processor but you do know which features it supports, try using a binary from the appropriate `generic/` directory of the release archive.
+If you know the microarchitecture of your processor, try using a binary from the appropriate `specific/` directory of a release archive.[^2][^3] If you don't know the microarchitecture of your processor but you do know which features it supports, try using a binary from the appropriate `generic/` directory of a release archive.
 See the file named "extensions" in this repository for more information.

 [^2]: I'm not completely confident that I matched the proper cpu-target for some AMD microarchitectures; please let me know if I've made any mistakes.